 What about accommodation, living costs, courses, jobs?

 The cost of living in Estonia is generally lower than in Western European countries like the United Kingdom.
-For an overview of costs of daily living click here.
 Your supervisor and/or national EEÜÜ staff will be able to help you finding accommodation.

 What special requirements are there for joining one of the InterAction Teams in Estonia?

 Visa - for information about Visa requirements click here

 Language - Estonian is notoriously difficult, thanks in no small part to its 14 case ending.
 English is overtaking Russian as the most widely spoken second language, so the linguistically challenged can virtually always get by with English alone.
 There are several ways to learn Estonian and the national EEÜÜ staff will advise and help you with this.